hjian42/Geo-Twitter2019/README.md

 1. [A Latent Variable Model for Geographic Lexical Variation](http://www.cs.cmu.edu/~nasmith/papers/eisenstein+oconnor+smith+xing.emnlp10.pdf): the first paper that detects dialect variations using LDA
 2. [Breaking Sticks and Ambiguities with Adaptive Skip-gram](https://arxiv.org/pdf/1502.07257.pdf): AdaGram Model that does word sense disambiguation, with its Julia Implementation: [github](https://github.com/sbos/AdaGram.jl).
 There is a python implementation, do not use it since its training won't work.
 To train models, Julia model is the only way.
 3. [Freshman or Fresher?
 Quantifying the Geographic Variation of Internet Language](https://arxiv.org/pdf/1510.06786.pdf)
-4. metrics guide: The American Language, H L Mencken (to get the list of words UK vs. USA words)

 ## Dataset Statistics